ibm-cloud-docs/Registry/container-registry-cli.md

 `--vulnerabilities`, `-v`
 :   (Optional) The command output is restricted to show vulnerabilities only.

+`--configuration-issues`, `-c`
+:   (Optional) The command output is restricted to show configuration issues only.

 `--output FORMAT`, `-o FORMAT`
 :   (Optional) The command output is returned in the chosen format.
 The default format is `text`.